-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 Lean as a whip.
 Covered in tattoos.
 Mohawked.
 An accomplished smoker, American Spirits blue.
 A man that dresses in military camo but, being a felon, can’t legally own a gun.
 A carpenter by trade, who converted to Buddhism while in a Missouri prison, Carr spends months in the woods looking for missing people as a way of repaying his karmic debt to society.

-They’ve been picking their way uphill, high stepping over logs and brushing away bugs for four hours, methodically searching for any sign of Lakoduk.
+They’ve been picking their way uphill, high-stepping over logs and brushing away bugs for four hours, methodically searching for any sign of Lakoduk.
 They know the chances of finding her are slim to none.
 All told, Carr and various configurations of volunteers have spent more than 70 days on this mountain in the North Cascades searching for her.

 So, when they stop, it’s relaxed.
 The conversation covers more ground than the searchers have.
 Dogs versus cats.
 Whether or not psychics are legitimate.
 The easy banter of men and women who work together often.